Public Health Directorate privacy notice

-The Public Health Directorate has a duty to improve the health of residents of The Royal Borough of Kensington and Chelsea, The London Borough of Hammersmith and Fulham and Westminster City Council.
+The Public Health Directorate has a duty to improve the health of residents of The Royal Borough of Kensington and Chelsea and Westminster City Council.

 To help us do this, we use information from a range of sources including the Office for National Statistics, NHS Digital, GP practices, Clinical Commissioning Groups, and hospitals to understand more about the causes of disease and ill health in local population.
 The following sections explain more about the types of information we hold and the purpose for use.

-The Public Health Team based at Westminster City Council process these data on behalf of residents of The Royal Borough of Kensington and Chelsea, The London Borough of Hammersmith and Fulham and Westminster.
+The Public Health Team based at Westminster City Council process these data on behalf of residents of The Royal Borough of Kensington and Chelsea and Westminster.

 We hold information about people we directly provide a service to and about people we have a responsibility for, as part of our Public Health and health improvement functions.
-This will include residents of Kensington and Chelsea, Hammersmith and Fulham and Westminster, people receiving health and care services in Kensington and Chelsea, Hammersmith and Fulham and Westminster and people who work for or attend school in Kensington and Chelsea, Hammersmith and Fulham and Westminster.
+This will include residents of Kensington and Chelsea and Westminster, people receiving health and care services in Kensington and Chelsea, and Westminster and people who work for or attend school in Kensington and Chelsea and Westminster.

-As part of our statutory obligation to provide a public health advice services to our local NHS clinical commissioning group (CCG), we also hold information on people resident within the boundaries of Central London, Hammersmith and Fulham and West London CCG areas or who are registered with one of the CCG’s general practices.
+As part of our statutory obligation to provide a public health advice services to our local NHS clinical commissioning group (CCG), we also hold information on people resident within the boundaries of Central London who are registered with one of the CCG’s general practices.

 Information that relates to an identifiable living individual is called personal data.
 This could be one piece of data, e.g. a person’s name or a collection of data, such as name, address and date of birth.